Mental health experts help patients cope post-virus

 Earlier this month, the state launched a free, six-week “Coping Circles” program that provides support and group therapy by video or phone, run by licensed mental health professionals.
 Officials said about 200 people have registered so far.

-Lisa Penziner, a registered nurse and special projects manager at Paragon Management, which operates several facilities on Long Island, including Excel Rehabilitation at Woodbury and Glen Cove Center for Nursing and Rehabilitation, has started Post COVID-19 Support Group on Zoom that is free and open to the general public.
+Lisa Penziner, a registered nurse and special projects manager at rehabilitation facilities operator Paragon Management, has started Post COVID-19 Support Group on Zoom that is free and open to the general public.

 The first session on June 16 drew 10 participants, with even more asking to join on July 8.
 Additional meetings are scheduled throughout the summer.